WebexCC-SA/CLS-1402/docs/scenarios/callScenario.md

 These are the available options for controlling the call on a device without Remote Access in this scenario.
 Using the Call tab on Local Device Controls is the best available option for now.

 Let’s move on to our next scenario, where we will not use the devices in our lab.
-The instructor will present [Scenario 5 - MTR onboarding](./scenarios/MTROnBoardingFromCH.md).
+The instructor will go over scenario 5 with you.
+You can continue on Scenario 6.